sitnarf/pipeworker-example/README.md

 ## Description

 It  contains simple models with example dataset.
-In `example.py` is defined the pipeline and in `blocks.py` corresponding blocks used in the pipeline.
+In `example.py` is defined the pipeline and in `nodes.py` corresponding nodes used in the pipeline.

 ```python
 pipe = Pipeline(